 About Us

 Established in 2004, Outdoor Chattanooga is a unique division of the City of Chattanooga’s Parks and Outdoors Department.
-Our mission is to make outdoor recreation an attractive, healthy, and distinguishing lifestyle for Chattanooga’s residents and visitors, which, in turn, will maintain and enhance the value of the region’s resources, and help grow the region’s economy.
+Our mission is to spark a contagious love of the outdoors through adventure and action sports, nature exploration, and community partnerships.

 Our role is to connect you with Chattanooga’s outdoor scene!
 There’s so much to see and do in the Scenic City, that it can be a little overwhelming finding the right information on how to get outside and play.
 We’re here to help.
 Search this site by activity or location to find detailed information about the places to run, climb, paddle, hike, bike, and more, all within an hours drive of Chattanooga.